yebot/synth-manuals/EN-US/Korg - SQ-1.md

 Adjusts the duty cycle of the gate signal.
 Higher values make the notes sound longer.

-If the sequencer mode is or , the setting of this knob is ignored, and the duty cycle is controlled by channel B.
+If the sequencer mode is **CV DUTY** or **CV DUTY RANDOM**, the setting of this knob is ignored, and the duty cycle is controlled by channel B.

 ## PLAY/STOP button